Gateway Student Success Center

 WGS 250: Introduction To Queer Studies

 An introduction to queer theory and activism.
 Studies include social and historical construction of gender and sexuality, politics of coming out, transgender theory, mainstream LGBT movement, historical trauma and violence, connections between sexuality, race, ethnicity, class, ability, national citizenship, role of allies and social change.
 SPWE

 Survey focusing on women, gender constructions, histories, and issues in post-colonial settings in Africa, Asia, and/or Latin America.
 SPWG

 Provides students with an in-depth examination of women’s sexual and reproductive health issues.
 SPWG

 In-depth study of an aspect, concept, or problem.

 Foundational overviews of the history of feminist theory.
 Also addresses contemporary ethnic minority and international theorists.
 This course fulfills NAU’s junior-level writing requirement.
 AHI

-WGS 301: Women, Health And Healing
+WGS 301: Gender, Health And Healing

 Represents health concepts basic to the mind-body processes and life experiences of women throughout the life cycle.
 Uses traditional and current feminist research.
 SPW